bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 The values can either be strings or numbers.
 As JSON does not know about dates, a date is transmitted as a string, the widget will process it as a date.

+The demo project has an example of the service and mappings.

 ## Demo project
 https://testpivottablewebw-sandbox.mxapps.io/